samuelmwangi729/AffiliateSite/README.md

-AffiliateSitejust an incomplete affiliate site
+#AffiliateSitejust an incomplete affiliate site
+#the client dashed and i also dashed the project
+#funny